29 Jan Then & Now – An Underwriter’s Perspective

-One of the most difficult legal cases I dealt with, however, was in my previous role, a warehouse development in Yorkshire.
+One of the most difficult legal cases I dealt with, however, was in my previous role.
+It was a warehouse development in Yorkshire.
 It was a lovely property but with multiple lenders, borrowing vehicles and different funders for various floors of one building – it was a complicated deal to complete.

 What did you learn from this situation?

 Fortunately, we were working with a repeat borrower who had a good quality client and was easy to deal with.
-As both the client and the borrower were of proven sophistication, I was able to take a more commercial position than perhaps otherwise.
+Both the client and the borrower were of proven sophistication.
+Therefore, I was able to take a more commercial position than perhaps otherwise.
 As always, with these matters, communication is key, and it was helpful that we had exceptional advice.
 In fact, the client went from complaining about legal fees to actually requesting that we used this particular lawyer on future deals!

 How would you compare your first and last completion?